Firecracker Awards Winners Archive

 POETRY: Buck Studies by Douglas Kearney, published by Fence Books

-MAGAZINES: BEST DEBUT: Bennington Review
+MAGAZINES/BEST DEBUT: Bennington Review

-MAGAZINES: GENERAL EXCELLENCE: Prairie Schooner
+MAGAZINES/GENERAL EXCELLENCE: Prairie Schooner

-LORD NOSE AWARD: Bruce McPherson & McPherson & Co.
+Bruce McPherson & McPherson & Co.

-2017 Firecracker Award Finalists
+2017 Firecracker Awards Finalists

 Blood of the Dawn by Claudia Salazar, translated by Elizabeth Bryer, published by Deep Vellum Publishing